Mewatools/mewa-docs/user-interface/curve-editor.md

 You can associate a parameter to an existing curve by clicking a curve from the curve button menu.
-To create a new curve click the ''new curve...'' option, the first option in the curve button menu.
+To create a new curve click the *new curve...* option, the first option in the curve button menu.
 The created curve will be shown in the curve editor as a flat line, which means constant value.
 The name of the created curve contains the node name followed by the parameter name.

 ### The Curve Editor window ###